 "I really liked having a third party involved, especially a person who is invested in the farm in question.
 They'll know exactly the kinds of growing practices the farmer uses, and their goals for future sustainability."

-- Observer Liz Visser, Blandford Nature Center Farm
+- Inspector Liz Visser, Blandford Nature Center Farm

 "We were so fortunate to have not only Sam Wiseman from Sunflower Savannah Farm conduct our CNG inspection, but she brought a WWOOF-USA volunteer, Job Green, as well.
 Sam asked if she could bring Job as it would be a great experience for him to have while exchanging at her farm - and we were thrilled with the idea.
 We thoroughly enjoyed meeting both Sam and Job.
 Job was very interested in the components of the CNG inspection (I made a copy of the inspection forms for him as well to follow along during our inspection).
 It was interesting to hear more about the WWOOF-USA program and the farms Job has had the opportunity to exchange with."

 Farm: Bittersweet Farm in Old Saybrook, Connecticut